vanzasetia/stopwatch-js/README.md

 ## Disclaimer

 This project is not finished yet, but feel free to take a look at this project and give me feedback.
+I also find out that on **Mi Browser**, the light theme is looking bad.

 ## Feedback and Live Review